 If you are proficient with the use of masks in editing, you can create a mask over the top of the water.
 This will allow for adjusting the surrounding detail without a negative effect on the falling water.

-For Rule #1 for editing photos is: less is more.
+Remember rule #1 for editing photos: less is usually more.

 |Mount camera on tripod||Landscape or Portrait|